evansims/evansims.com/README.md

-# Evansims
+# evansims.com

-This README outlines the details of collaborating on this Ember application.
+This is the source for my personal website, [evansims.com](http://evansims.com).
-A short introduction of this app could easily go here.
+It's just a simple Ember application at this point, nothing fancy.

 ## Prerequisites